Forest-Economics-Goettingen/optimLanduse/README.md

 We here present the basic workflow on a literature example.
 Aim of this chapter is to introduce the functionality of the packages’ functions and to explain the relevant in- and output on the example of a use-case in Eastern Panama.
-The data of this study is openly accessible in the *Supplemental material 1* of Gosling et al. (2020) and also firmly integrated into the optimLanduse package.
+The data of this study is accessible in the *Appendix A* of Gosling et al. (2020) and is also firmly integrated into the optimLanduse package.
 It can be accessed via *exampleData(“exampleGosling.xlsx”)*.
 The data integrated in the package comes already in the expected *optimLanduse* format, such that it can be used without any data processing.